-4. The ends run down through the lugs, then continue down and across the front of the next lower set of lugs.
+• Feed the ends down through the lugs, then continue down and across the front of the next lower set of lugs.

-5. The ends are looped under the vertical sections of lace where they emerges at the bottom of those lugs.
+• Loop the ends under the vertical sections of lace where they emerge at the bottom of those lugs.